thenry42/Promptly/README.md

 - All API keys are encrypted at rest using the flutter FlutterSecureStorage package
 - All data is stored locally on the device
 - Conversations may be processed by the respective LLM providers according to their privacy policies
+- I cannot guarantee any misuses of API usage by the application.
+I personally use it at my own risk and so should you.
+I haven't add any issue so far but I would recommend to add API credits by small amounts to avoid any issues (recharge credits 5$ by 5$).
+Google does not provide that safety net, that's why I'm not using it.

 ## Licence